Skip to main content

 WHERE name = 'Laptop';

 The @> containment operator with a GIN index is incredibly fast.
 You can query deeply nested JSON structures without scanning the entire table.
-The jsonb_set, jsonb_insert, and path-based operations let you surgically modify parts of a document without touching the rest.
+And jsonb_set, jsonb_insert, and path-based operations let you surgically modify parts of a document without touching the rest.

 MySQL JSON